vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 Thank you for following along with this project.
 Your time and effort in learning and implementing these concepts are greatly appreciated.

-☎️ For any questions or just to connect you can reach me at: www.linkedin.com/in/vincentchachere
+☎️ For questions or to connect you can reach me at: www.linkedin.com/in/vincentchachere